David Hume (advocate): Advocate, sheriff-depute, professor, baron

 In 1822 Hume became Baron David Hume on his appointment as Baron of the Exchequer.
 When he resigned from his professorial post, the university awarded him the degree of LLD.

 Family life

 On 24 February 1785 he married Jane Alder and they had three sons and three daughters.
 She died in 1816 and he then married Jean Veitch Somner.
-On his death she remarried to Charles Maclaren.
+Following his death she married Charles Maclaren.

 On 27 July 1838 he died at his home, 37 Moray Place in Edinburgh and was buried in the Hume mausoleum at Calton cemetery, Edinburgh.

 His three sons, John, David and Joseph, are buried with him.